fiatjaf/coisas/README.md

 ## What is this?

-Maybe a Jekyll that runs in your browser and fetches data, lets you edit it and then deploys everything to GitHub through HTTP.
+Maybe a good description is: something like Jekyll that runs in your browser and fetches data, lets you edit it and then deploys everything to GitHub through HTTP.

+## Is this the best thing in town?

+Well, it works, sometimes, but has some issues.
+With big sites in Firefox it will have more problems due to "max recursion" issues, but not in Chrome.
+Don't trust it will deploy correctly (maintain a copy of the post you wrote with you until it is deployed), but after deployment everything is in GitHub so it is good.
+If some of our various minor issues are disturbing you, please open an Issue or send a PR, even if it is for some small (or useless) improvement.

 ## How to start: